-A. We recommend that you make arrangements with your local butcher before your hunt.
+A. We work with Mohave Meat Co in Kingman, AZ to take care of your meat processing needs.
 After your hunt, your guide will hang your kill for skinning and cleaning.
 The carcass can be hung in our walk-in cooler/freezer.
 We can help pack your carcass in your coolers for you to transport to your butcher.
-For locals, we recommend Arizona Mobile Meat Processing (602-525-2832) in Williams, Arizona.
-They do not offer shipping; the customer must pick up their order upon completion.Processing could take 1-2 weeks depending on season.

 Q. What if I cannot locate my animal after shooting it?